-I sit on a rock and eat the last of my bread.
+List on a rock and eat the last of my bread making my thirst high and there but suddenly the moon moves.
+I leave the prive the strong.
 Night is coming fast and I am happy to find a hollow log but it is wavy with ants.
-I break away twigs and small branches, pile them and crawl under.
+I break away twigs and small branches from a fir, pile them and crawl under.
+The needles prick.
 The ground is damp, chill.
 Night voles come close, sniff me then dart away.
-I am watchful for snakes because Lila says they ease down tree branches but do not prefer to bite us or swallow us whole.
+I am watchful for snakes that ease down trees and over ground although Lila says they do not prefer to bite us or swallow us whole.
 I lie still trying not to think of water.
 Thinking instead of another night, another place of wet ground.
 But it is summer then and the damp is from dew not snow.
 You are telling me about the making of iron things.
 Your father doing it and his father before him.
 And you know they approve when two owls appear at the very instant you say their names, so you understand they are showing themselves to bless you.
 See, you say, see how they swivel their heads.
 They approve you also, you tell me.
 Do they bless me too I ask.
 Wait, you say.
 Wait and see.
 I think they do because I am coming now.
 I am coming to you.

 I sleep and wake to every sound. [tk] Once I am dreaming trees walking toward me.
-I know it is dreaming because the moving ones are full in leaves and blossoms.
+I know it is dreaming because they are full in leaves and blossoms.
 I don't know what they want.
 To look?
 To touch?
 One bends down and I wake with a little scream in my mouth.
 Nothing is different.
 The trees are not in leaf nor nearer to me.
-My next sleeping is deep.
+I quiet down.
+This is a better dream than my Madre.
+Cover My next sleeping is deep.